 The Smart Roadside Initiative began a few years ago when a representative cross-section of the commercial vehicle community attended the 2008 Smart Roadside Workshop.
-The participants at the workshop agreed that commercial vehicle safety, security, and mobility systems should be linked into a coordinated and comprehensive roadside program.
-A workshop sponsored by the Federal Motor Carrier Safety Administration (FMCSA), the Federal Highway Administration (FHWA), and the Florida Department of Transportation (FDOT) was held in 2008 where the stakeholder community identified goals and objectivesalong with individual projectsthat should be part of the program.
+The participants at the workshop agreed that commercial vehicle safety, security, and mobility systems should be linked to a coordinated and comprehensive roadside program.
+A workshop sponsored by the Federal Motor Carrier Safety Administration (FMCSA), the Federal Highway Administration (FHWA), and the Florida Department of Transportation (FDOT) was held in 2008 and the stakeholder community identified goals and objectives—along with individual projects—that should be part of the program.

-Smart Roadside is currently a mode-specific item in the U.S. Department of Transportation (USDOT) Intelligent Transportation Systems (ITS) Strategic Research Plan, 2010-14.
-However, it is a multimodal initiative that includes not only FMCSA and FHWA, but also the National Highway Traffic Safety Administration, the Federal Transit Administration, and the Research and Innovative Technology Administration (RITA) due to its synergies with the Connected Vehicle Program.
+Smart Roadside is currently a mode-specific item in the U.S. Department of Transportation (USDOT) Intelligent Transportation Systems (ITS) Strategic Research Plan, 2010–14.
+However, it is a multimodal initiative that includes not only FMCSA and FHWA, but also the National Highway Traffic Safety Administration (NHTSA), the Federal Transit Administration (FTA), and the Research and Innovative Technology Administration (RITA) due to its synergies with the Connected Vehicle Program.